 Pupil's parent/carers must apply for other types of term-time absence as far in advance as possible of the requested absence.
-(Section 5: Term-time absences the school can authorise)
+(Section 5: Term-time absences the school can authorise).

 At Carterhatch Junior School, we ask all parents/carers to provide evidence of any medical appointments where possible, and to complete an application for special leave for any other requested absences, including religious observance.
-Please also see School Specific Attendance Appendix.